percona/psmdb-docs/docs/telemetry.md

     }
     ```

-### Telemetry Agent
+### Telemetry agent

-The Percona Telemetry agent functions as a dedicated OS daemon process.
-The service name on the operating system is `percona-telemetry-agent`.
-The agent can create, read, write, and delete files in the `${telemetry root path}` and only interacts with JSON files.
+The Percona Telemetry agent runs as a dedicated OS daemon process `percona-telemetry-agent`.
+It creates, reads, writes, and deletes JSON files in the [`${telemetry root path}`](#metrics-file).
+You can find the agent's log file at `/var/log/percona/telemetry-agent.log`.

+During the installation of a Linux package, the package manager also installs mandatory dependencies.
+The Telemetry agent is a mandatory dependency for Percona Server for MongoDB.
+Removing the Telemetry agent also removes the database.

-The agent sends the collected information as a file to the Percona Platform every 24 hours.
+The Telemetry agent sends the collected information as a file to the Percona Platform every 24 hours.
 If the attempt fails, the agent tries again after a defined period with a limit of five attempts.
-After a successful transmission, the agent deletes the file.
+After a successful transmission, the agent saves the sent Metrics file to the history folder and deletes the database-created file.

 The agent does not send anything if no Percona-specific files are in the target directory.